 We perform several different tests to get a better understanding of a soundbar's sound quality.
 This includes stereo frequency response, stereo frequency response with calibration, stereo soundstage, stereo dynamics, stereo total harmonic distortion, center, surrounds, height, and sound enhancement features.

 Sound quality is important for all listeners.
 Regardless of the type of audio content you like, you'll want a soundbar that can reproduce all of the frequencies found within your audio content.
-For example, if you want to feel the deep thump and rumble in action-packed scenes, it's important to get a soundbar with an extended low-bass.
+For example, getting a soundbar with an extended low-bass is important if you want to feel the deep thump and rumble in action-packed scenes.

-That said, your personal preferences can also play a role in the sound quality tests that matter most to you.
+Your preferences can also affect which sound quality tests matter most to you.
 Movie fans will want a soundbar that offers immersive surround and Atmos performances, while TV enthusiasts will want to check out the center channel.
 If you need to turn up the volume to fill up a large space, you may want to prioritize the stereo dynamics performance of your soundbar.
 You can also see what sound enhancement features the soundbar offers if you want more control over how it sounds.

 We conduct our sound quality tests in a room that's 20' (L) x 16' (W) x 9.5' (H), with one couch and minimal sound treatment to better represent a typical living room.
-We place the soundbar on a table, and they're both positioned 7.5 feet away from our microphone array.
-We also test the soundbar when it's 6.5 feet and 8.5 feet away from the microphone array to get a better understanding of the sound profile from different places in the room.
+We place the soundbar on a table 7.5 feet away from our microphone array.
+We also test the soundbar 6.5 feet and 8.5 feet away from the microphone array to better understand the sound profile from different places in the room.
 We use a laser measuring tool to ensure that the microphone array, table, and soundbar are at the appropriate distance from the side walls, as well as the subwoofer and the satellites if they're included in the setup.

 Some soundbars come with a room correction feature that automatically optimizes audio reproduction based on the unique acoustic characteristics of the room you're listening in.
 If a soundbar comes with this feature, we turn it on for our sound quality tests to better represent the typical user experience.
-Also, if a soundbar has a selection of different EQ presets to choose from, we set it to the preset that's closest to our target curve.
+Also, if a soundbar has a selection of different EQ presets, we set it to the preset closest to our target curve.

 You can learn more about our stereo frequency response tests here.